lextudio/sharpsnmp_docs/library/getting-started/installing-on-windows.rst

   The latest package can be found at,

   * `Main Library <https://www.nuget.org/packages/Lextm.SharpSnmpLib/>`_.
-  * `Platform Extensions <https://www.nuget.org/packages/Lextm.SharpSnmpLib.Extensions/>`_ (Required by release 10.0.0.
+  * `Platform Extensions <https://www.nuget.org/packages/Lextm.SharpSnmpLib.Extensions/>`_ (Required by release 10.0.0 only.
 Not required any more for 10.0.1 and above.)

 .. note:: In 10.0.0 release, the platform extensions package is required for .NET Framework, Xamarin.iOS, and Xamarin.Android applications so as to use DES/AES encryption.
 This package is no longer needed in release 10.0.1 and above.